What Is AAC Block?

-1. The presence of voids makes them extremely brittle in nature that means they can break easily.
+1. The presence of voids makes them extremely brittle in nature which means they can break easily.
 They need to be handled more carefully to avoid breakage and wastage.

 2. Get cracks easily after installation.
 As the surface is very smooth, plastering doesn’t stick very to it and hence plaster starts to crack in a few months

-3. These blocks often shows inconsistency in quality and color.
+3. These blocks often show inconsistency in quality and color.